AlwaysNever-25/eleventy-alwaysnever25-blog/content/blog/day4.md

 ---
 title: Day 4.
-description: 2024 Daily Blogging Project's Day Four Post
+description: ...where Al is sick.
 date: 2024-01-04
 tags:
   - Daily